roocell/musicalnotedetector-pi/README.md

 aplay --device=plughw:0,0 test.wav    # to test raspi jack
 aplay --device=plughw:1,0 test.wav    # to test mic hat jack

-# or you can just plug in some headphones into the hack and listen to mic
+# or you can just plug in some headphones into the jack and listen to mic directly
-# directly
 arecord -f cd -Dhw:1 | aplay -Dhw:1

 # Setup (start with buster)